Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 Treatment of diarrhea with medications

-Medicines should be used under the supervision of a specialist.
-When contacting a clinic for help, it is important to tell the doctor about taking antibiotics.
-Then the doctor will explain how to treat diarrhea after antibiotics in an adult, what to do to relieve acute symptoms.
+Medications should be used under the supervision of a specialist.
+When seeking help at the clinic, it is important to inform the doctor about taking antibiotics.
+Then the doctor will explain how to treat diarrhea after antibiotics in an adult, and what to do to relieve acute symptoms.

 Important!
-You can not start drug treatment without making a correct diagnosis.
-Only a doctor can prescribe medication to treat diarrhea.
+You cannot begin drug treatment without making a correct diagnosis.
+Only a doctor can prescribe medications to treat diarrhea.

 Probiotics and energy sorbents